anr002/Emotion-Recognition-Study/README.md

 I am currently working to combine the power of OpenCV and my model in order to predict emotions of actors in movie clips for live emotion recognition.

 ![image](https://github.com/anr002/Emotion-Recognition-Study/assets/59952372/2d08fe43-fc90-49cc-a254-bb02d2eacff2)

-Number of finished trials:  100

-Best trial:

-  Value:  0.6497631652270828

-Params:

-    lr: 0.0005586277582505079

-    batch_size: 16

-    weight_decay: 3.843595600124118e-08

-    activation: LeakyReLU

-    step_size: 4

-    gamma: 0.613958230776233

-    optimizer: Adam

-Best trial:

-  Value:  0.6227361382000557

-  Params:

-    lr: 0.0007990563898285646

-    batch_size: 64

-    optimizer: Adam

-    gamma: 0.37160294471259125

-Number of finished trials:  70

-Best trial:

-  Value:  0.6244079130677069

-  Params:

-    lr: 0.0007013084747072057

-    batch_size: 32

-    weight_decay: 2.3380234240470766e-10

-    activation: ELU

-    step_size: 3

-    gamma: 0.5835976448586734

-Recent efforts have focused on enhancing the model's performance by expanding the range of tuned hyperparameters.
-This approach has successfully increased the model's accuracy to 62.4%.
-The key adjustments involved fine-tuning learning rate, batch size, weight decay, activation functions, and learning rate scheduler parameters, pinpointing an optimal learning rate around 0.0007 and a batch size of 32, among other specifics.

-The next step involves delving into the CNN architecture.
-The plan is to experiment with layer configurations and activation functions, and to consider integrating techniques like data augmentation and additional regularization methods.
-The aim is to further refine the model's accuracy and ensure its effectiveness in real-world scenarios.

 ## Overview